shuabrannigan/basic-fullstack-app/README.md

 - Cors.
 - MongoDB, for database.

-- nodemon, for auto-refresh when server file updated.
+- Nodemon, for auto-refresh when server file updated.
-- live-server, for front end.
+- Live-server, for front end.
+- Skeleton, for boilerplate CSS styling.